top of page

 So More Kids Can Play Music!

-We believe music to be of the utmost importance in the well-being of all, especially kids, and want to assist as many as possible in the joys and benefits of music-making.
+We firmly believe that music plays a vital role in the well-being of individuals, especially children, and we aim to empower as many young people as possible to experience the joys and benefits of music-making.

-Contributions to our Scholarship Programs build community support and help assist lower-income students who might not otherwise be able to attend our seasonal Rock School or Summer Rock Camp programs.
+By contributing to our Scholarship Programs, you actively contribute to building community support and helping lower-income students access private lessons, as well as our seasonal Rock School and Summer Rock Camp programs.

-Tuition for The Candyman Strings & Things Summer Rock Camp is $600.00 and Rock School is $250 for a 6-week program.
-These programs operate with limited resources but have vast expenses and we rely on donations and support from the community to assist with scholarship funding so that we do not have to turn any child away for inability to pay.
+The Candyman Strings & Things Summer Rock Camp tuition is $600.00, while the Rock School program costs $250 for a 6-week session.
+These programs operate with limited resources but entail significant expenses.
+Thus, we rely on generous donations and community support to fund scholarships, ensuring that no child is turned away due to financial constraints.

 HOW IT WORKS AND WHO QUALIFIES

-Our Scholarship application program is based on honesty and confidentiality.
-We do ask those who can afford to pay full tuition to please do so as we have a limited number of scholarships available.
+Our Scholarship application process is rooted in honesty and confidentiality.
+While we have a limited number of scholarships available, we kindly request those who can afford to pay full tuition to do so.

 DVG Painting of Matthew.jpeg